-ISD and local partners will undertake an audit of the CAP and other violence prevention structures and legislation in each county to understand gaps in implementation.
+ISD and the local partner will undertake an audit of the CAP and other violence prevention structures and legislation in each county to understand gaps in implementation.
 The audit will also undertake a stakeholder analysis to identify actors within the CEFs who are best placed to be skilled up in order to conduct interventions, or to understand what additional actors should be included in local violence prevention efforts who have not been previously included.
-Finally, this period will also see the delivery of a project design document for each county to guide the rest of the project.
+Finally, this period will also see the delivery of a project design document for the county to guide the rest of the project.

-- Proposals should detail how exactly they would carry out an audit of the CAP in the chosen county and who would be required to be engaged.
-Audits should go beyond simply looking at what has and has not been done, but should analyze the gaps in detail and also understand the priorities moving forward.
-ISD envisions the successful bidder would have a kick start workshop in collaboration with ISD before rolling out the rest of the audit across the different stakeholders. - The development of a project design document for each county, intended to go beyond the existing CAPs and which looks at: (a) identifying and engaging stakeholders and fora (not previously engaged under existing CVE structures e.g. development or devolution committees); (b) improving existing CVE coordination mechanisms; (c) identifying beneficiaries for community-based interventions (e.g. specific schools, youth centers, wards, health facilities etc.); (d) awareness strategies on the work of the community-based interventions teams; (e) strategies for improving relations between practitioners, county government, and the community at large. - The project design document will provide the foundation for community stakeholders within CEF networks to develop a shared understanding of their goals and information flows, both of which will be agreed and strictly adhered to.
+- Proposals should detail how exactly they would carry out an audit of the CAP in the county and who would be required to be engaged.
+The Audit should go beyond simply looking at what has and has not been done, but should analyze the gaps in detail and also understand the priorities moving forward.
+ISD envisions the successful bidder would have a kick start workshop (offline or online depending on the COVID-19 situation at the time of the audit) in collaboration with ISD before rolling out the rest of the audit across the different stakeholders. - The development of a project design document for the county, intended to go beyond the existing CAP and which looks at: (a) identifying and engaging stakeholders and fora (not previously engaged under existing CVE structures e.g. development or devolution committees); (b) improving existing CVE coordination mechanisms; (c) identifying beneficiaries for community-based interventions (e.g. specific schools, youth centers, wards, health facilities etc.); (d) awareness strategies on the work of the community-based interventions teams; (e) strategies for improving relations between practitioners, county government, and the community at large. - The project design document will provide the foundation for community stakeholders within CEF networks to develop a shared understanding of their goals and information flows, both of which will be agreed and strictly adhered to.
 The latter will provide the basis for a systematized and anonymous conflict-sensitive platform for reporting.